GearXstudios/64downloads/README.md

 # Games for your Machine
-A place to download many shareware games for your GearX 64 System.
  Below are download links to many shareware games from our safe servers online!
+The games range from the EGA shareware of the mid 80's to the time of Quake in the 90's